mariovyord/tiny-terminal/README.md

 ## Usage

 Tiny Terminal CSS works seamlessly with standard HTML elements.
-No additional classes are required for basic styling.
+No additional classes are required or used.

 Example: